 Designed as a fully online completion degree for returning engineering students who want to complete their bachelor's degree or for students who have earned a degree in other fields but want to pursue an engineering degree.
 The completion degree curriculum includes coursework offered in the junior and senior year.
 The online engineering science program offers an excellent opportunity to gain technical skills and achieve greater career success.

-The BS in Engineering Science program is designed specifically to accommodate a wide range of work schedules.
+The BS in Engineering Science online completion program is designed specifically to accommodate a wide range of work schedules.
 Our engaging courses are taught completely online and students can study full-time or part-time depending on their individual needs.

 Complete your bachelor's degree in engineering and forge a path to new careers